-E Summary of Internal Audit work - Evidence Ref Recommendation Action Progress made to date Updated Deadline obtained and seen greater rigor in challenging underlying assumptions before approving the budget including understanding the track record of savings delivery.
-Members to track that savings are on target.
-This will need to correlate with the finance, performance and risk reporting that Council will introduce. and escalate any delivery challenges.
-In year savings are rag rated based on confidence in delivery. savings.
-Screen prints from the tool demonstrate that monthly progress is detailed for each saving, along with a RAG rating on progress and likelihood of achievement.
-It was also confirmed that 'Financial Monitoring' reports were provided to Cabinet for months 1 and 2 of 2021/22, which provided a summary of the 'MTFS Savings risk' (i.e. the savings at risk for each month).
+E Summary of Internal Audit work - Evidence Ref Recommendation Action Progress made to date Updated Deadline obtained and seen the 'MTFS Savings risk' (i.e. the savings at risk for each month).
 9(iv) The Council (including Cabinet and Scrutiny and Overview Committee) need to show greater rigor in challenging underlying assumptions before approving the budget including understanding the track record of savings delivery. iv) To increase understanding of the choices Cabinet Members are making with regards to the emerging budget and to effectively challenge budget assumptions, Scrutiny and Overview Committee Members to receive regular briefings on the progress of budget setting.
 Budget Discussions were conducted across January and February 2021.
 This included focused discussion on the 21/22 budget for specific directorates.
-Discussion took place at Children and Young People Sub-Committee, Health & Social Care Sub-Committee, at Scrutiny, Streets, Environment & Homes sub- committee and finally the Scrutiny & Overview Committee.
+Discussion took place at Children and Young People Sub-Committee, Health & Social Care Sub-Committee, at Scrutiny, Streets, Environment & Homes subcommittee and finally the Scrutiny & Overview Committee.
 The Council will continue to keep Scrutiny committees sighted on budget matters.
 COMPLETE Discussion confirmed that budget discussions were held.
 Information obtained in support of 1b(ii) above helped substantiate this, for example the 'Health, Wellbeing and Adults Budget Development Session' dated 1 October 2020 and the 'ACS Budget Workshop' in November 2021.
-It was confirmed that budget reports were taken to the : The Scrutiny Children & Young People Sub-Committee meeting held on 19 January 2021 The Scrutiny Streets, Environment & Homes Sub-Committee meeting held on 2 February 2021 The Scrutiny Health & Social Care Sub-Committee meeting held on 26 January 2021 The Council's Forward Plan includes an item for 'Budget Scrutiny, including questions to the Leader and Cabinet Members' for the Scrutiny and Overview Committee in February 2022.
-9(v) The Council (including Cabinet and Scrutiny and Overview v) To review the budget setting-timetable to ensure The Council is taking action to ensure budget discussions COMPLETE The copy of the forward plan provided is up to the 31 March 2022 and includes monthly financial
+It was confirmed that budget reports were taken to the: • The Scrutiny Children & Young People Sub-Committee meeting held on 19 January 2021 • The Scrutiny Streets, Environment & Homes Sub-Committee meeting held on 2 February 2021 • The Scrutiny and Overview Committee meeting held on 16 February 2021 • The Scrutiny Health & Social Care Sub-Committee meeting held on 26 January 2021 The Council's Forward Plan includes an item for 'Budget Scrutiny, including questions to the Leader and Cabinet Members' for the Scrutiny and Overview Committee in February 2022.
+9(v) The Council (including Cabinet and Scrutiny and Overview Committee) need to show greater rigor in challenging underlying assumptions before approving the budget including understanding the track record of savings delivery. v) To review the budget setting-timetable to ensure that the Scrutiny & Overview Committee has the time to digest and review the budget proposals and underlying assumptions and for Cabinet to respond fully to any challenge or comments The Council is taking action to ensure budget discussions happen at an earlier date and more opportunities are offered to members to offer input into the budget and review its management.
+These actions include finalisation of Council meetings forward plan up COMPLETE The copy of the forward plan provided is up to the 31 March 2022 and includes monthly financial performance updates at Cabinet as well as dates for budget review and approval in January and February 2022.
+As noted in LBC Rec.
+3 (ii) below, the 'Member Learning and Development Needs 2021-22' includes: